NikolayShtipkov/Mango-Microservices/README.md

 # Integration
 Contains a .NET Class library Mango.MessageBus, where it connects to Azure Service Bus for messagin using queues and topics to process emails sent to customers for creating, updating or deleting orders.

+# Stripe
+Use stripe checkout for collecting payments of orders.
+After checkout it redirects user to stripe checkout page where they fill information to complete the purchase.